 The original Pellegrini’s was tiny, but in 1958 the brothers extended it.
 The famous neon sign, now heritage listed, pointed to a second entrance further along Crossley Street.
 This rear section of the café has since been closed.

 The café has counted many famous people among its former patrons, including Ava Gardner, Gregory Peck, Fred Astaire and Anthony Perkins, who visited frequently during the filming of On the Beach in the 1950s.

 In 1972, the Pellegrinis sold the business to two Italians who had arrived in Australia in the post-war period – Sisto Malaspina and Nino Pangrazio.
 The two had met while working for Peter Rowland, Melbourne’s society caterer.
-They claim that the café still serves only traditional food, hand-made in the time-honoured way.
+The café continued to serve only traditional food, hand-made in the time-honoured way.

 Sisto Malaspina was tragically killed in a terrorist attack outside the restaurant in 2018.
 A year later, Nino Pangrazio sold his share to Sisto’s son David, and retired at the age of 82.